-Article 16 Territorial effects of decisions
+Territorial effects of decisions

-Decisions of the Court will have effect, in the case of a Community patent, for the whole territory of the European Union and in the case of a European patent for the territory of those Contracting Parties for which the European patent has been validated.
+Decisions of the Court shall have effect, in the case of a Community patent, for the whole territory of the European Union and, in the case of a European patent, for the territory of those Contracting Parties for which the European patent has taken effect.

-CHAPTER V - Patent Arbitration and Mediation
+CHAPTER V - Patent Mediation and Arbitration

-Article 17 Patent arbitration and mediation centre
+Patent mediation and arbitration centre

-(1) A patent arbitration and mediation centre is hereby established ("the Centre").

-(2) The Centre shall provide facilities for mediation and arbitration of patent disputes falling within the scope of this Agreement.
-However, a patent may not be declared fully or partially invalid or be fully or partially invalidated in mediation and arbitration proceedings.

-(3) In the interim procedure referred to in Article 32, paragraph 2, the Judge acting as Rapporteur shall explore with the parties the possibilities for a settlement through arbitration and mediation, and for the use of the facilities of the Centre.
+- (1) A patent mediation and arbitration centre is hereby established ("the Centre").
+It shall have its seat in [...]. - (2) The Centre shall provide facilities for mediation and arbitration of patent disputes falling within the scope of this Agreement.
+However, a patent may not be declared fully or partially invalid or be fully or partially invalidated in mediation or arbitration proceedings. - (3) In the interim procedure referred to in Article 32, paragraph 2, the judge acting as Rapporteur shall explore with the parties the possibilities for a settlement through mediation and arbitration, and for the use of the facilities of the Centre. - (4) The Centre shall establish Mediation and Arbitration Rules. - (5) The Centre shall draw up a list of mediators and arbitrators to assist the parties in the settlement of their dispute.

-Article 17a Organisation

-(1) The Centre shall have its seat in $[\ldots]$ .

-(2) The Centre shall establish Arbitration and Mediation Rules.

-(3) The Centre shall draw up a list of mediators and arbitrators to assist the parties in the settlement of their dispute.